Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 Since the gradients in velocity and pressure are large in those areas, they require finer cells to be resolved accurately.
 Therefore, further refinements will be necessary.

-To add a refinement to your mesh, click on the ‘+ button’ next to Refinements.
+To add a refinement region to your mesh, first, create two geometry primitive boxes.
+On the right-hand panel click the ‘+ button’ next to the geometry primitives and select the cartesian box.

 a.
 Region Refinements